Giving Tuesday

 October 21, 2021

 Empower supporters to fundraise on your behalf this Giving Tuesday through a peer-to-peer fundraising campaign.
-We’ll show you how to equip your core supporters with the best peer-to-peer fundraising tools so they can share why your cause is important to them and ask their networks to join them in supporting you.Ā
+We’ll show you how to equip your core supporters with the best peer-to-peer fundraising tools, so they can share why your cause is important to them and ask their networks to join in supporting you.

 Why you should run a peer-to-peer fundraiser this Giving Tuesday

 Many organizations launch crowdfunding campaigns for Giving Tuesday—asking supporters to donate individually to a campaign.
-However, launching a peer-to-peer fundraising campaign may help you raise more money and reach more people.Ā
+However, launching a peer-to-peer fundraising campaign may help you raise more money and reach more people.

 There are many benefits to choosing to run a peer-to-peer fundraiser, including:

-• Bringing new donors to your cause: This campaign structure results in multiple people essentially becoming ambassadors for your mission, asking people you would not have otherwise reached on your own to join your cause and give.
+• Bring new donors to your cause 👋This campaign structure results in multiple people essentially becoming ambassadors for your mission, asking people you would not have otherwise reached on your own to join your cause and give.

-• Gaining additional promotion: You can only share your campaign so many times, but your supporters can continue to amplify it by sharing on social media and emailing or texting their networks.
+• Gain additional promotion 📣 You can only share your campaign so many times, but your supporters can continue to amplify it by sharing on social media and emailing or texting their networks.

-• Making your fundraiser community-oriented: When you achieve your goal this Giving Tuesday, your fundraisers will feel like they're a part of your success—because they are!
+• Make your fundraiser community-oriented 💛 When you achieve your goal this Giving Tuesday, your fundraisers will feel like they're a part of your success—because they are!

 Make a list of potential champions to ask to participate—think staff members, board members, program participants, volunteers, partner organizations, or sponsors.
 Include everything they need to know to make a decision: